sccn/labstreaminglayer/docs/info/faqs.rst

 unsafe and non-portable (e.g., different compilers insert varying amount of padding between struct elements; also on platforms with different endianness your data will be garbled).
-An exception to this is sending numpy structs with explicitely set endianness for all fields.
+An exception to this is sending numpy structs with explicitly set endianness for all fields.

 In principle you can also send multiple streams and use the same time stamp